Acid: In food

-Tartaric acid is an important component of some commonly used foods like unripened mangoes and tamarind.
+Tartaric acid is an important component of some commonly used foods like unripe mangoes and tamarind.
 Natural fruits and vegetables also contain acids.
 Citric acid is present in oranges, lemon and other citrus fruits.
 Oxalic acid is present in tomatoes, spinach, and especially in carambola and rhubarb; rhubarb leaves and unripe carambolas are toxic because of high concentrations of oxalic acid.
 Ascorbic acid (Vitamin C) is an essential vitamin for the human body and is present in such foods as amla (Indian gooseberry), lemon, citrus fruits, and guava.

 Many acids can be found in various kinds of food as additives, as they alter their taste and serve as preservatives.
 Phosphoric acid, for example, is a component of cola drinks.
 Acetic acid is used in day-to-day life as vinegar.
 Citric acid is used as a preservative in sauces and pickles.

 Carbonic acid is one of the most common acid additives that are widely added in soft drinks.
 During the manufacturing process, CO2 is usually pressurized to dissolve in these drinks to generate carbonic acid.
 Carbonic acid is very unstable and tends to decompose into water and CO2 at room temperature and pressure.
 Therefore, when bottles or cans of these kinds of soft drinks are opened, the soft drinks fizz and effervesce as CO2 bubbles come out.

 Certain acids are used as drugs.
 Acetylsalicylic acid (Aspirin) is used as a pain killer and for bringing down fevers.